Why was getting dressed for summer so hard?

 If having a cool pair of kicks is one of the joys of getting dressed in the fall, then it makes sense to have an analogous item for summer.
 Also, having a more visually interesting shoe will help balance out any other substantial items.

-I ended up trying out a pair of platform clogs, which have definitely been my MVP footwear this season.
+I ended up trying out the MIA “Madeline” platform clogs (similar “Abba” style), which have definitely been my MVP footwear this season.
 I feel that they go really well with my personal style, which has a bit of a vintage aesthetic.
 I have a more in-depth description of them here: First Impressions Review and Comparison: MIA “Madeline” and “Bety” Clog Sandals

 They also can add some flavor to a basic t-shirt and jeans look.
 This would have a really different feel if I was wearing flip flops or running shoes.